Authors: Manasa Karanam & Levine Lawrence

 Insights from eminent experts at IICF festival

-José Dauster Settle, Executive Director, International Coffee Organization spoke about – Gaining global coffee outlook by addressing challenges to meet future demand.
+José Dauster Settle, Executive Director, International Coffee Organization spoke about gaining a global coffee outlook by addressing challenges to meet future demand.
 Indian producers have a great opportunity to cater to massive demand from expanding domestic and export markets.
 However, climate change is going to be the biggest challenge, since 50% of the cultivated land will be unsuitable by 2050.
-Further, there is a large gender gap with just 30% of women working in the industry, so we need to help farmers to overcome this long-term environmental and social issues, Settle opined.
+Further, there is a large gender gap with just 30% of women working in the industry, so we need to help farmers to overcome these long-term environmental and social issues, Settle opined.

 Srivatsa Krishna, CEO, Coffee Board of India served a strong dose of espresso with his wake-up call.
 He stated, “There is no doubt the Indian coffee industry is at a crucial turning point where government subsidies have dried up while coffee prices have fallen.
 So when you come to a crucial juncture in life, you need to confront your problems and fight it out.
 The most fundamental changes needed are planters need to become tech savvy, improve their supply chain, build brands and ensure product traceability.
 Product origin details are essential since export markets are stringent about prevention of chemical contamination and sustainability.”

 So it is essential to grow organically and build trust among buyers.
 Krishna felt that organic coffee or gourmet coffee can really build the brand of specialty coffee in India and get maximum value for growers.
 In this endeavor, the Coffee Board is undertaking various initiatives such as ‘coffee tourism’ where they offer “Bean to cup trails” for tourists who visit home stays in coffee estates and understand the processing of coffee production.